SIG Q4 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Revenue: $2.3 billion for Q4, with a comparable store sales (comp) decrease of 0.7%.
-Excluding James Allen and weather impacts, comps grew by 1%.
+• Revenue: $2.3 billion for Q4, with a same-store sales (comp) decrease of 0.7%.
+Excluding James Allen and weather impacts, comps grew 1%.

 • Gross Margin: Approximately $1 billion, down 60 basis points year-over-year, with merchandise margins decreasing by 30 basis points due to higher commodity costs and tariffs.

-• Adjusted Operating Income: Achieved $327 million for Q4, at the high end of guidance, with full-year adjusted operating income of $515 million and adjusted diluted EPS growth of 7%.
+• Adjusted Operating Income: Achieved $327 million for Q4, at the high end of guidance, with full-year adjusted operating income growing to $515 million.

 • Free Cash Flow: Increased by 20% to approximately $525 million for the year.